What is Marine Insurance?

 A simple definition of insurance would be “Protection against future loss.”
 Marine insurance is another variant of the general term ‘insurance’ and, as the name suggests, is provided to ships, shipyards, marinas, offshore installations and floating equipment.

-Independent owners can avail insurance facilities for their watercraft (PWC), megayachts, yachts, and pleasure craft.
+Independent owners can avail of insurance facilities for their watercraft (PWC), megayachts, yachts, and pleasure craft.
 Some boat insurance coverages include wreck removal and salvage without additional hull coverage costs.

 Most importantly, cargo insurance provides coverage to cargo loaded onto ships or vessels during the transportation process.

-Different types of coverage options offer protection to various kinds and sizes of ships, depending on routes taken.
-Insurance policies are well-laid-out contracts that need to be abided by both parties.
-A policy ensures the vessel is against common risks of property damage, theft, collision, explosion, capsizing, etc.
+Insurance policies are well-laid-out contracts that both parties must abide by.
+A policy ensures the vessel is against common risks, such as property damage, theft, collision, explosion, capsizing, etc.

-Marine Liability Insurance/P&I, or protection and indemnity, protects third party liabilities that shipowners and companies are exposed to during their operations.
+Marine Liability Insurance/P&I, or protection and indemnity, protects third-party liabilities that shipowners and companies are exposed to during their operations.
 It is indemnity and not liability coverage.
 It includes coverage for injuries, illnesses, and loss of life caused by operating the vessel.
 Medical expenditures, damage to other vessels, collision and related expenses are also covered.

-Many types of insurance and marine insurance companies with years of experience and expertise offer different coverage plans.
-Some inland marine insurance providers provide coverage to goods in transit, even when they have reached land and are taken to storage and logistics facilities.
+Some inland marine insurance providers provide coverage for goods in transit, even when they have reached land and are taken to storage and logistics facilities.

 Marine insurance coverage is essential because, through marine insurance, ship owners and transporters can be sure of claiming damages, especially considering the mode of transportation used.